IATI/web-terms/docs/privacy-policy.rst

 InnoCraft Limited, a New Zealand registered company (NZBN 6106769).
 See their `privacy policy <https://matomo.org/matomo-cloud-privacy-policy/>`_ and the `data processing agreement <https://matomo.org/matomo-cloud-dpa/>`_ .
 InnoCraft operate matomo.cloud, which we use for website analytics.

 Plausible Insights OÜ; Västriku tn 2, 50403, Tartu, Estonia.
 Registration number 14709274.
 See their `privacy policy <https://plausible.io/privacy>`_. and the `data processing agreement <https://plausible.io/dpa>`_ .
-Plausible Insights operate plausible.io, which we use for website analytics/.
+Plausible Insights operate plausible.io, which we use for website analytics.

 Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
 See their `privacy policy <https://policies.google.com/privacy>`_.
 Google operate Google Workspace, which we use within the Secretariat for day-to-day operations.